WhitLib/climate-analysis/README.md

 ## 3 Summary

 Overall, based on the results, Oahu is a good fit to run a sustainable, year round surf and shake shop.
+Even while December had 183 less observations than June, it can be assumed that any missing data would not have significantly changed the results for the month.
+It is to be expected that in winter months (December), temperatures are cooler than in summer months (June).
+But, since Oahu is well-known to be a vacation destination primarily for its consistent weather, the temperature differentials are not extreme.
 To be certain, two additional queries were created to ensure that the weather was ideal for the shop:

 <p align="center"> Retrieving precipitation measurements for June and December</p>